 Eating Disorder Awareness Week and Why It Matters to Us

-Approximately 1 million Canadians struggle with eating disorders.
-They affect people of all genders, sexual orientations, ages, socioeconomic class, abilities, races, and ethnic backgrounds.
-Eating disorders also have the highest mortality rate of any mental illness.
+Approximately 1 million Canadians are living with a diagnosable eating disorder — and millions of others are struggling with food and weight preoccupation.
+Disordered eating affects people of all genders, sexual orientations, ages, socioeconomic class, abilities, races, and ethnic backgrounds.

 In 2015, I lost my cousin to a long battle with disordered eating.
 She was smart, so funny, cared about everyone, was interesting, generous and she was 31 when she died.